As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Female Boston terrier with possible eye melanoma

 Sometimes, melanocytes in the uvea or limbus grow uncontrollably and affect the appearance of the eye.
-Most of these tumors are benign.
+These masses may be benign or malignant.
 Signs may include:

 • Circular brown or black spots on the iris that may be raised or flat